Editor's note: This blog was originally published on November 22, and has been recently updated.

 Remember: Your rubber print sleeves though durable, have a soft surface.
 So, harsh cleaning tools and methods can scour away the rubbery surface of both elastomer and photopolymer print products.
 Avoid using rough materials, such as metal or wire, when cleaning your image carriers.

-Recommendation: Use a soft-bristled brush to gently scrape away excess ink and debris.
+Recommendation: Use a soft-bristled brush to gently remove excess ink and debris.
 Natural-hair brushes work well and make it easy to clean gently and thoroughly.

 Let air work it’s evaporating magic.
 However, we don’t recommend using an air hose, as contaminants in the lines may attach themselves to your drying sleeves or plates.